 Windows are such crucial elements to a home, so homeowners look for options that serve their purpose and add unique design elements to a home.
-When you view a home, you don’t necessarily think about the type of window used, or if the homeowner changed it from a single-hung to a casement window; what makes the neighbors notice the overall effect of new windows.
+When you view a home, you don’t necessarily think about the type of window used, or if the homeowner changed it from a single-hung to a casement window; what makes the neighbors notice the overall effect of new windows?

 The most common window installed today is probably a single-hung window.
 Generally, single-hung windows are the most economical and reasonable for homeowners looking for budget-friendly windows.
-They have one movable lower sash with a fixed upper sash that provides natural brightness into a room.
+They have one movable lower sash with a fixed upper sash that provides natural brightness to a room.

 You undoubtedly guessed the difference between single-hung and double-hung windows – both sashes are adjustable in a double-hung window.
 This window provides additional air to circulate, adding versatility and easier cleaning.
 The newest version of double-hung windows has a tip-in feature that enables homeowners to easily reach all exterior and interior surfaces to ensure a squeaky clean window.
 As you might have expected, typically, double-hung windows are more expensive to buy than single-hung windows.